Smartwatch: AsteroidOS

 AsteroidOS is an open source firmware replacement for some Android Wear devices.

 Flyme OS

 Flyme OS is firmware based on the Android operating system, developed by Meizu.

+FreeROTS

+FreeRTOS is a real time operating system which has many uses including but not limited to smartwatches.
+FreeRTOS is licensed under the MIT license.
+It is designed to have a very low overhead and small file size with the core kernel being able to take up as little as 4-9 kilobytes.
+One of the main benefits of FreeRTOS other than the license and ability to run on low end hardware is that it uses preemptive task scheduling, meaning high priority tasks can instantly interrupt low priority tasks.
+This is often useful in medical devices such as pacemakers.
+This is used for many purposes aside of smartwatches such as in IoT devices such as thermostats, engine control units, microwaves and insulin pumps.
+FreeRTOS based watches include The Samsung Galaxy Fit3, OnePlus Watch (1st Generation), Moto Watch Fit, Amazfit and many other from brands such as Xiaomi, Realme and CMF as well as many generic unbranded watches or fake versions of popular watches such as those made by Apple or Samsung.

+There are also some watches which are dual booted with another OS such as WearOS, usually to conserve bettery due to the simplicity of FreeRTOS, examples include the OnePlus Watch 3 and OPPO Watch X.

+FreeRTOS also has the ability to be run on inexpensive micro-controllers such as the STM32 making it popular with enthusiasts making DIY smartwatches as well as smartwatch kits like the OV-Watch.

 InfiniTime

 InfiniTime is the default firmware for the PineTime smartwatch, produced by Pine64.
 It is a community project based on FreeRTOS, as well as being free software licensed under the GNU General Public License.
 It supports Android, desktop Linux, the PinePhone, and SailfishOS as companion devices for features such as music playback, call and text notifications, navigation instructions, and time synchronization.

 As of January 2022, Infinitime version 1.8's additional features include secure Bluetooth pairing, customisable watch faces, a flashlight, basic paint program, stopwatch, alarm clock, countdown timer, step counter, heart rate monitor, a one-player pong clone, a numerical puzzle game and a metronome.
 Features are under ongoing development, with firmware updates available via GitHub.

 HarmonyOS

 HarmonyOS is an operating system developed by Huawei, intended for the various "smart" devices they manufacture.
 Starting in 2021, it has seen use in Huawei Watches, replacing its predecessor, LiteOS.